-Prior to her employment at Miller Thomson, Tamie received her J.D. from the University of Toronto Faculty of Law, where she won the first place Appellant Team prize at the Baby Gale Moot, sat on student government, and was elected co-director of a legal clinic.
+Prior to her employment at Miller Thomson, Tamie received her J.D. from the University of Toronto Faculty of Law, where she won the first place Appellant team prize as prosecution at a mock criminal appellate moot, sat on student government, and was elected co-director of a legal clinic.
 In her third year of law school, she attended the University of Manchester on exchange.
-She also holds a B.A.
-(Hons., high distinction) and M.A. in English Literature from the University of Toronto, where she won ten academic awards and scholarships, including the St. Michael’s College Silver Medal.
+Tamie also holds a B.A.
+(Hons., high distinction) and M.A. in English Literature from the University of Toronto, winning ten academic awards and scholarships over the course of her studies, including the St. Michael’s College Silver Medal.

 Bar admissions & education